hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/frames/DefineDiffractionExpFrame.rst

     :local:
     :backlinks: none

-The *Define Experimental setup* frame is a graphical interface to configure the :py:class:`DiffractionExperimentContext
+The *Define Diffrraction setup* frame is a graphical interface to configure the :py:class:`DiffractionExperimentContext
 <pydidas.contexts.diffraction_exp_context.DiffractionExperiment>`
 which holds information about the experimental/beamline setup.